|CPO Library: forms, schedules & announcements

 Submit a completed Continuing Education Units Report, located in the OMES library.
 The form 006A lists each and every class/date approved for CPO credit in addition to the requirements to verify attendance.
 If you do not find a class listed, a request for credit must be approved prior to attending the training.

 Many CPO approved credited courses will have a certificate issued in addition to a sign-in sheet.
 CPO's shall submit with the form, a course completion certificate obtained from the course provider.
 The submission must include attendee’s name, course title, date of attendance, location, classroom hours and the name of the organization providing the class.
 (See below for approval requirements for courses.)

 The mailing address is Office of Management & Enterprise Services (OMES), Central Purchasing, Vicki Spivey @ 405-522-4963 or Vicki.Spivey@omes.ok.gov

 A list of all approved courses is developed and published on the OMES website - Central Purchasing - CP Library (www.dcs.ok.gov), form 006a.
 Approved courses will be added to the list as they are identified:

 a.
 Identified courses developed and conducted by the Central Purchasing Division,

 b.
 Courses determined acceptable by the State Purchasing Director.

-The purpose of annual CPO revalidation is to ensure continued education, development, and professional growth of the state acquisition workforce.
-CPOs are encouraged to recommend other courses by submitting course information to the State Purchasing Director prior to attending the course.
+The purpose of CPO revalidation is to ensure continued education, development, and professional growth of the state acquisition workforce.
+CPOs are encouraged to recommend other courses by submitting course information form 022 to firstname.lastname@example.org prior to attending the course.
 Courses will be added to the approved list after a determination of applicability and acceptability by the State Purchasing Director.